Walk-In Lab logo

 Can my antibody value change over time?

 It usually takes 1 to 3 weeks for antibodies to be detected in your blood.
-However, because antibodies develop over time, your antibody levels can change depending on when you tested.
+However, because antibodies develop over time, your antibody levels can change depending on when you are tested.

 My antibody value is low.
 Should I get retested to see if my result will change?